-Qualified students must request accommodations for disabilities through the Disability Services Coordinator in Student Services.
+Qualified individuals must request accommodations for disabilities through the Disability Services Coordinator in Student Services or through.
 They may use “plain English.”
 For example, they do not need to mention a legal code or use the phrase “reasonable accommodation.”

 A request for reasonable accommodation does not necessarily mean that Regent University will provide an accommodation for the student.
-The request is the first step in an informal, interactive process between the student and the University to determine whether the student’s condition meets the definition of disability or whether the student is in any way “qualified.”
-To begin this process, a student can fill out this online form.
+The request is the first step in an informal, interactive process between the individual and the university to determine whether the person’s condition meets the definition of disability or whether the individual is in any way “qualified.”
+To begin this process, the person can fill out this online form.

-The university may request documentation of the student’s functional limitations to support the request.
-While the student does not have to be able to specify the precise accommodation needed, he or she does need to describe the problems posed by the claimed barrier.
-Suggestions from the student will be helpful in determining the type of reasonable accommodation to provide.
+The university may request documentation of the individual’s functional limitations to support the request.
+While the individual does not have to be able to specify the precise accommodation needed, he or she does need to describe the problems posed by the claimed barrier.
+Suggestions will be helpful in determining the type of reasonable accommodation to provide.

 Regent University reserves the right to choose among reasonable accommodations as long as the chosen accommodation is effective.
-If a student refuses a reasonable accommodation, the university will be deemed to have complied with its obligation under the ADA.
+If an individual refuses a reasonable accommodation, the university will be deemed to have complied with its obligation under the ADA.

 Regent University will make every effort to provide a reasonable accommodation in compliance with the Americans with Disabilities Act.
-If a student believes that the University has not adequately responded to a request for reasonable accommodation, the matter may be addressed according to the procedures described in the Student Handbook under “Student Appeals and Grievances.”
+If a student believes that the university has not adequately responded to a request for reasonable accommodation, the matter may be addressed according to the procedures described in the Student Handbook under “Student Appeals and Grievances.”
 Faculty and staff with questions and concerns should contact Patricia Brown, the Section 504 employee disability coordinator and director of Human Resources, at email@example.com or 757.352.4031

 Regent University has carefully designed all public areas for accessibility and we are continually improving services for people with disabilities.

-The computer lab in the Student Center has a work station that is specially equipped for students with disabilities:
+The computer lab in the Student Center has a work station that is specially equipped for individuals with disabilities:

 The University Library also has provisions for accessibility:

-Students should always ask for any special accommodation they need.
-For example, a computer can be programmed to adjust to the needs of a particular student when that student logs on.
-Contact Disability Services at email@example.com or 757.352.4797 for additional help.
+Individuals should always ask for any special accommodation they need.
+For example, a computer can be programmed to adjust to the needs of a particular person when he or she logs on.
+Students may contact Disability Services at firstname.lastname@example.org or 757.352.4797 for additional help.
 Faculty and staff with questions and concerns should contact Patricia Brown, the Section 504 employee disability coordinator and director of Human Resources, at email@example.com or 757.352.4031

 Priority housing requests are sometimes necessary as a result of a disability.
 Due to the limited availability of such housing and the increasing number of requests each year, this procedure has been developed to ensure that housing recommendations are made by the Office of Counseling & Disability Services based on a fair and standardized review of each student’s need and medical documentation.